fbpx

 4. Go a step further with automatic certificate creation

 So, to elevate your efficiency, a dose of automation can pack a real punch thanks to intelligent workflows that take over.
-With the inclusion of smart templates, your job management software can auto-fill and generate PDFs (with all the relevant job information collected live on-site), without the engineer having to lift a finger.
+With innovative templates, your job management software can auto-fill and generate PDFs (with all the relevant job information collected live on-site) without the engineer lifting a finger.

-This means they can then download, print, or otherwise share relevant files with the customer in an incredibly efficient way.
+This means they can then download, print, or otherwise share relevant files with the customer incredibly efficiently.

-Imagine filling in a series of relevant questions on a form, that your system then transfers to a ready-and-waiting document that, thanks to an automated workflow, is sent to a customer as soon as the job’s completed, all whilst the engineer is still on site and using the tool in the palm of their hand!
+Technicians fill in a series of relevant questions on a form that the system transfers to a ready-and-waiting document.
+As soon as the job is complete, an automated workflow will send the document to the customer.
+It happens all whilst the engineer is still on site and using the tool in the palm of their hand!

 This way, thanks to your software, you can create an experience that’s professional, organised, and efficient (and even physically looks great) without all the time spent doing manual work only to achieve the same result.